docxology/QuadMath/quadmath/output/quadmath_review.md

 ## Results

-- The simplex-based optimizer exhibits discrete volume plateaus and converges to low-spread configurations; see the simplex figure above and the MP4/CSV artifacts in `
+- The simplex-based optimizer exhibits discrete volume plateaus and converges to low-spread configurations; see the simplex figures above and the MP4/CSV artifacts in `quadmath/output/`.

 \newpage